sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_examples/plot_custom_backend_llama_102.rst

 ========================================

-This example leverages the function :epkg:`torch.compile` and the ability to use a custom backend to test the optimization of a model by fusing simple element-wise kernels.
+This example leverages the function :epkg:`torch.compile` and the ability to use a custom backend (see :epkg:`Custom Backends`) to test the optimization of a model by fusing simple element-wise kernels.

 It takes a small Llama model and uses a backend based on :epkg:`onnxruntime`.
 The model is converted into ONNX and then optimized by fusing element-wise